-In fact, the Momentum range already boasts a pair of five-star, Bluetooth in-ears – the Momentum In-ear Wireless – so does it really need another pair?
+Sennheiser's Momentum range already boasts a pair of five-star, Bluetooth in-ears – the Momentum In-ear Wireless – so does it really need another pair of wireless headphones?
+The answer is yes, because these are among the best wireless headphones you can currently buy.

 The Momentum Frees (also known as Sennheiser M2 IE Free, and furthermore also known as Sennheiser M2 IE BT - so be sure you and your retailer understand each other) offer similar features and functionality to their siblings.
 The only key differences are styling and battery life.